Dunolly

 Dunolly is celebrated in Australian history as the site of the Welcome Stranger discovery — the world's largest alluvial gold nugget, found nearby in 1869 — and the town embraces its gold rush heritage with historical sites and local museums.
 Local amenities include a general store, hotel, primary school, and community facilities, with broader services available in Maryborough to the south or Bendigo to the east.
 The town's affordable property, relaxed pace, and rich character attract retirees, history enthusiasts, and lifestyle seekers drawn to the charm and open spaces of Victoria's gold country.

-Dunolly falls under postcode 3472 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Dunolly falls under postcode 3472 and is governed by the Central Goldfields Council (Local Government Area).
+For federal elections, residents vote in the electorate of Mallee, while state elections fall under the Ripon (Western Victoria) electorate.

 Location